 The National Roads Authority was established by the Roads Act 1993.
 Its functions are subject to directions and guidelines as may be given by the Minister.
 It is the duty of the Authority to secure the provision of a safe and efficient network of national roads.

-For that purpose, it has overall responsibility for the planning and supervision of works for the construction and maintenance of national roads and such other functions in relation to construction and maintenance of national roads as are assigned by the act.
-In performance of its functions, the Authority is to consider the needs of all road users.
+For that purpose, it has overall responsibility for the planning and supervision of works for the construction and maintenance of national roads and such other functions in relation to the construction and maintenance of national roads as are assigned by the act.
+In the performance of its functions, the Authority is to consider the needs of all road users.

-The Minister may by regulations assign to the Authority additional functions in relation to the construction and maintenance of roads from time to time as he considers appropriate.
+The Minister may, by regulations, assign to the Authority additional functions in relation to the construction and maintenance of roads from time to time as he considers appropriate.

-The Authority may in relation to national roads or proposed national roads prepare and arrange preparation for the design, construction, programs of maintenance works and schemes for the provision of traffic signs.
+The Authority may, in relation to national roads or proposed national roads, prepare and arrange preparation for the design, construction, programs of maintenance works and schemes for the provision of traffic signs.
 It may secure the carrying out of construction and maintenance works and the provision of facilities for the parking of cars.